4m-association/4m-association/content/articles/conference/WCMNM2022.md

 ##  Important Dates

-The main congress programme takes place from the <strong>19th to the 22d of September 2022</strong>
+The main congress programme takes place from the <strong>19th to 22nd of September 2022</strong>

 Submission deadline for full papers: <strong>30th of April 2022</strong>